0xMetLab/TokenSale/docs/TokenSale.md

 Withdraws weth9 collected during the sale.

-*Uses safeTransfer to send the weth9 balance from the contract to the specified address.
-This function can only be called by the owner after the sale is over, as indicated by the checkSaleIsOver modifier.*
+*Uses safeTransfer to send the weth9 balance from the contract to the specified address.*

 #### Parameters